Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 ### **Spirituality: Rituals as Coherence Technologies**

 Many spiritual and ritual practices across diverse traditions employ specific combinations of breath, symbol, sound, posture, and focused intention.
-From the perspective of the Adelic Ontology, these are not mere superstitions or cultural artifacts but can be understood as sophisticated **coherence technologies**—structured techniques for inducing, stabilizing, and harmonizing phase relationships within the consciousness of individuals, groups, and potentially their environment.¹
+From the perspective of the Adelic Ontology, these are not mere superstitions or cultural artifacts but can be understood as sophisticated **coherence technologies**—structured techniques for inducing, stabilizing, and harmonizing phase relationships within the consciousness of individuals, groups, and potentially their environment.

 Examples include:

 * **Chanting and Mantra:** Entraining neural oscillations and cardiovascular rhythms towards coherent states.
-* **Sacred Geometries and Mandalas:** Used in meditation or temple architecture, these may facilitate environmental entrainment or provide focal points for aligning internal cognitive structures with universal patterns of order.⁴²
+* **Sacred Geometries and Mandalas:** Used in meditation or temple architecture, these may facilitate environmental entrainment or provide focal points for aligning internal cognitive structures with universal patterns of order.
 * **Group Ritual and Synchronized Practices:** Creating shared breath-phase scaffolds that promote inter-personal physiological and psycho-emotional coherence.

 This perspective invites a renewed respect for ancient ritual forms as potentially empirically verifiable protocols for cultivating and preserving coherence across inner (cognitive, physiological) and outer (environmental, social) fields.